 About this site

 This site showcases materials from various Boston archives selected by graduate students in the History and American Studies departments at UMass Boston.
-As part of the History course, “Transforming Archives in a Digital Age” (taught by professor Marilyn Morgan), students conducted archival research on the broad topic of de facto segregation in Boston and the integration of Boston Public Schools while learning to construct a collaborative digital archive and exhibit.
+As part of the History course, “Transforming Archives in a Digital Age” (taught by Marilyn Morgan, during the three years she directed the Archives Program at UMass Boston), students conducted archival research on the broad topic of de facto segregation in Boston and the integration of Boston Public Schools while learning to construct a collaborative digital archive and exhibit.

-Beginning in spring 2015, students, working within the archives of Boston City Archives, Northeastern University, Suffolk University, the University of Massachusetts Boston, and the Schlesinger Library examined thousands of highly charged letters written to city, state, and federal officials as well as community groups.
+The project started in spring 2015 and, for three years, subsequent classes built upon the site.
+Students, working within the archives of Boston City Archives, Northeastern University, Suffolk University, the University of Massachusetts Boston, and the Schlesinger Library examined thousands of highly charged letters written to city, state, and federal officials as well as community groups.
 After completing research, students designed exhibits to document the stark and subtle manners in which parents, teachers, students, neighborhood groups, community organizations, churches, officials, and the local media responded to desegregation of Boston Public Schools as it occurred.
 While many supported the idea of school integration in theory, vitriolic letters protested the manner in which desegregation was implemented--busing students to schools outside of their neighborhoods.
 Exhibits capture the raw fears, violence, and racist behavior exhibited by some; at the same time, some reveal the hopefulness, compassion, and peaceful approaches voiced by other individuals and groups.

 The items presented here do not represent complete collections from any one archive; rather, students selected letters, drawings, photographs, memorandums, interviews, and other materials to provide a representative sample of perspectives on “forced busing” in Boston.
 Using varied media and materials from local archives, the exhibits weave together a narrative about this chapter in Boston’s history.
 Students also blogged about their experiences researching their topics on Reflections on Researching the Desegregation of Boston Public Schools.